CLARK-COOPERATION/Helping-Hand/README.md

 ## Journal Pages

 Our mental health app includes a journal feature that allows users to privately and securely reflect on their thoughts, emotions, and experiences.
 With our app, users can maintain a personal diary where they can record their innermost feelings in a confidential manner.
-We recognize the importance of privacy and security, especially when it comes to sensitive topics like mental health.
+Our journal feature utilizes an advanced NLP model to analyze users' moods and categorize them, enabling detailed analysis and characterization of various emotional states.We recognize the importance of privacy and security, especially when it comes to sensitive topics like mental health.
 Therefore, we have implemented strong measures to protect user data by encrypting it with the AES algorithm and storing it in a secure Firebase database.
 You can trust that our app is committed to keeping your personal information safe and secure.

 <p float="left">
 <img src = "https://user-images.githubusercontent.com/93464909/232287349-bbc59ac1-82cd-47d6-9343-05bf25c245b2.png" width="225" height="400"/>